Raj-varu/Neonflake/README.md

 Welcome to Neonflake!
 Neonflake is a project that requires specific environment variables to be set.

 ## Note: There is some issue in deploying on Vercel.
-The CORS error is fixed but needs to look at read and write permissions on Vercel (working on it).
+The CORS error is fixed but needs to look at read and write permissions on Vercel (working on it) Its Working Fine in local environment.

 ### Client
 Explore our client application: [Neonflake Client](https://neonflake-client.vercel.app/)